Last updated on November 13th, 2023 at 14:15

 Is Pour Over Or Drip Coffee Better?

-Yes, in my opinion and that of many coffee experts and coffee lovers is that pour-over coffee produces a better tasting coffee, one that is more flavorful cup of coffee when compared to regular drip coffee.
+Yes, in my opinion and that of many coffee experts and coffee lovers is that pour-over coffee produces a better tasting coffee, one that is a more flavorful cup of coffee when compared to regular drip coffee.

 Why Does Pour Over Taste Better Than Drip Coffee?